 Lucid Mobile apps

-To make Lucid identification tools more accessible, the Lucid team have developed a generic Lucid Mobile platform.
-Any Lucid key developed using a recent version of the Builder can be published as a Lucid Mobile app.
+To increase the range of situations where Lucid keys are likely to be used, such as field work in situations where mobile connection is unavailable, the Lucid team have developed a generic Lucid Mobile platform.
+This means that any Lucid key, developed using a recent version of the Builder, can be published as a Lucid Mobile app.
 Many of these apps are free to download from Google Store (Android) or iTunes (Apple).